marek-saji/noplacelikecode/_drafts/2010-09-18-show-progress-when-using-dd.markdown

 - shell
 tumblr_url: http://saji-codes.tumblr.com/post/1142783813
 ---

-dd(1) is a tool that you can use for, for example, backup the whole disk partition.
+[dd(1)] is a tool that you can use for, for example, backup the whole disk partition.
 Unfortunatelly it does not show progress, so you don’t really know how long will it take.

 On the other hand, yes you can.
-Just add this to your .bashrc:
+Just add this to your `.bashrc`:

 ```sh
 ddv ()